ADAM SUERTE - Brooklyn, New York

 Thomas McKean lives and works in New York City.
 He published a dozen books (mostly for children) before focusing on art.

-TIM ROEFFLS - BERLIN GERMANY
+TIM ROEFFLS - Berlin, Germany

-Tim was born in the Netherlands and grew up on the border of Germany and the Netherlands.
-During the 1980s, he and his brother used to travel to East Berlin, exploring the city and photographing the old and unembellished East Berlin.
-Then he travelled throughout the Mediterranean area of Europe.
-He also spent time in the USA under President George W. Bush, photographing America in the post-911 period.
-And then he discovered the Kunsthaus Tacheles (1990-2012) in Berlin-Mitte.
-Tacheles (literally 'straight talk' in German) quickly became Berlin's cultural center after the fall of the Berlin Wall (1989) and continued to thrive over the terms of four city mayors.
-It was here that he discovered his love for artistic life, for DADAISM, and reinvented and further developed the collage technique.
+Tim moved to Berlin from the Netherlands in 1991 and quickly discovered the Kunsthaus Tacheles (1990-2012) in Berlin-Mitte.
+The Tacheles (literally 'straight talk' in German) quickly became Berlin's cultural center after the fall of the Berlin Wall (1989) and continued to thrive over the terms of four city mayors.
+It was here that he discovered his love for artistic life, for Dadaism, and reinvented and further developed the collage technique.
 Through his art, he incorporates the stark differences between the broken and beautiful, essence and appearance.
 Since then, he has been copying and collaging colossal cityscapes, painting new beings and connecting them and their inhabitants with Berlin's cultural way of life, as well as with political and humorous images and statements.

-SUKI - MELBOURNE AUSTRALIA
+SUKI - Melbourne, Australia

 Suki is a Melbourne based artist who works primarily with urban art installations and printmaking, though she also explores materials including fabric, fibre, ink and found objects.